Benign Flame: Saga of Love – 3

 Instinctively he remembered Vani, his erstwhile colleague, and his thoughts turned to her.
 He always wondered whether beauty and grace were at competition in her persona.
 How he used to daydream about marrying her!
 However, his desire to cut a figure only made him diffident in her presence.
 Moreover, his anxiety to impress her with his wit made him only dumb in her audience.
 While nursing his calf love, he used to wonder about her reciprocity.
 As though appreciating his fear of rejection, his eyes felt shy to convey his desire while his lips failed to address his love.

-‘An arranged marriage brings the woman into man’s life on his terms,’ he thought presently.
-‘And that gives a head start to marital romance, giving a short shrift to the uncertain courtship.’
+‘An arranged marriage brings the woman into man’s life on his terms, which gives a head start to the marital romance, giving a short shrift to the uncertain courtship,’ he thought presently.

-“Soon your Prince Charming would have a feast or two for his eyes,” said Sandhya admiring Roopa’s assets.
+“Soon your PC would’ve a feast for his eyes,” said Sandhya admiring Roopa’s assets.

-“That is if you keep me without my sari,” said Roopa trying to loosen herself.
+“That is if you keep me without my sari,” said Roopa trying to loosen herself from Sandhya’s grip.

 Debate ensued, with Janaki too joining in, regarding the ‘sari for the occasion’ for Roopa, and finally the consensus emerged in favor of the chocolate silk with a snuff border.
 After the lunch, as the countdown started, Janaki was at preparing a garland of jasmines to adorn Roopa’s plait as Sandhya toiled to tame her friend’s luxuriant hair.
 Such was its profusion that Sandhya’s delicate fingers seemed overwhelmed.